pablojakub/Pomodoro_Application/README.md

 #Additional notes:
 1) This applications requires some permissions or software to run:
  a) NodeJS installed on PC in order to run ChatGPT
+ b) If you want to make use of chatGPT go to: https://platform.openai.com/account/api-keys and generate API key and paste it to ./chatGPT/.env file
  b) Admin rights to change etc/hosts files to block websites

 2) Currently this app doesn't support playing music because these files are too large to store in repository